-MP#4:Adequate sample size.
-Moderate to high confidence of reliability of measure results and data.
+MP 4:Given the testing, there is moderate to high confidence that the measure results and data are reliable.

-MP#3:Overall Cronbach's alpha was 0.97, inter-rater reliability measured by weighted kappa was also substantial, ranged from 0.56 to 0.90.
+MP 2:Internal consistency was quite high with the overall Cronbach's alpha of 0.97, inter-rater reliability measured by weighted kappa were also substantial, ranging from 0.56 to 0.9.
 In general, results for data element reliability testing were very good.
+However, one aspect of the video reliability study restuls was concerning, that is, for some items, there were variable levels of agreement across clinical disciplines.
+Overall agreement was also moderate, ranging from 50% to 78%.
+This calls into question if it is necessary to account for the potential difference among clinical raters.

-Measure score reliability measured by ICC was also quite high.
+Measure score reliability measured by ICC was also quite high, close to 0.90.